Sunday Adetunji: Club career

 On 1 January 2017, Adetunji signed with home side club Abia Warriors.
 After spells with Enyimba and Lobi Stars, he transferred to Czech club Příbram in 2019, first playing for their reserves, appearing six times and scoring twice, before going on to play for the first team with just one appearance.

 In 2020, Adetunji returned to Nigeria, signing with former club Lobi Stars on free transfer.
 He went on to play for Plateau United and once again in Abia Warriors, before transferring to Rivers United in January 2021.

 On 27 August 2021, Adetunji signed with Macedonian First League club KF Shkupi.
 On 28 August 2021, he made his debut and scored a brace in a 4–1 win against FK Skopje.
 Adetunji finished the season as the top scorer in the league with 20 goals, helping Shkupi to their first league title.

-In September 1, 2023, he signed with Serbian club FK Čukarički.
+On September 1, 2023, he signed with Serbian club FK Čukarički.
 Adetunji arrived as a free agent in Čukarički near the end of the transfer window, as a replacement for Muhammed Badamosi.
 And immediately on his debut, he made a huge contribution to the triumph against the Serbian champions Red Star, he forced a penalty, and then scored a spectacular goal in the 75th minute for the victory.